-The following are the basic interpretations of the principles involved in the amateur code which may lead to the loss of an athlete's eligibility.
+The following are the basic principles involved in the amateur code, which, if violated, could result in the loss of eligibility for the student-athlete:

-- A. Participation in any athletic activity under an assumed name. - B. The awards should be symbolic in nature, i.e. letters, sweaters, jackets, pins, trophies, other similar type awards, and rings or watches which are properly inscribed.
-Cash awards including U.S. Savings Bonds are prohibited. - C. Participation on an amateur sports team in which the student-athlete receives, directly or indirectly, any salary, gift cards, incentive payment, gratuity or expense allowance other than actual and necessary travel allowances, and room/board expenses for practice and games.
-Third party scholarships are permitted.
-These are scholarships which are paid directly to the university or college. - D. Sign a contract or verbally commit with an agent or a professional sports organization. - E. A student-athlete may participate as an individual, or as a member of a team against professional athletes, or as a member of a team on which there are some professionals who are not currently under contract with a professional team and are not receiving payment for their participation; but he/she may not participate on a professional team. - F. Accepting a nominal, standard fee or salary for instructing, supervision or officiating in an organized sports program or recreation, playground or camp activities shall not jeopardize amateur status.
+- A. Participation in any athletic activity under an assumed name is strictly prohibited. - B. Permissible awards/rewards include items that are symbolic in nature, including letters, sweaters, jackets, pins, trophies, rings, inscribed watches, etc. A student-athlete may accept a monetary award under the United States Olympic Committee's "Operation Gold" program without compromising his/her eligibility for CIAC competition.
+Operation Gold awards athletes for top place finishes in a sport's most competitive international competition of the year.
+No other award of monetary value may be granted to any student-athlete without prior approval by the CIAC. - C. Participation on an amateur sports team in which the student-athlete receives, directly or indirectly, any salary, gift cards, incentive payment, gratuity or expense allowance other than actual and necessary travel allowances, and room/board expenses for practice and games is prohibited.
+Beyond reasonable, travel, meal and lodging expenses, a student-athlete may accept sports-related paraphernalia with a monetary value not to exceed \$500.00. - D. A student-athlete may not sign a contract or verbally commit with a professional sports organization (whether for financial consideration or not); or, receive a salary or any form of financial assistance from a professional sports organization. - E. A student-athlete may participate as an individual, or as a member of a team against professional athletes, or as a member of a team on which there are some professionals who are not currently under contract with a professional team and are not receiving payment for their participation; but he/she may not participate on a professional team. - F. Accepting a nominal standard fee or salary for instructing, supervising or officiating in an organized sports program or working in a recreation, playground, or camp activities shall not jeopardize amateur status.
 "Organized programs" include both school and non-school programs.
-Compensation for giving private lessons is permissible if circumstances parallel the above statement. - G. If a student-athlete's appearance on radio, television or print/electronic media is related in any way to his/her athletic ability or prestige, the athlete may not under any circumstance receive remuneration for his/her appearance.
-Under such circumstance, however, an athlete may appear on a sponsored radio or television program or have his/her name appear in newsprint ads or in player of the week, month, year advertisement promoting products provided he/she does not endorse or implicitly endorse any commercial product.
+Compensation for giving private lessons is permissible if circumstances parallel the above statement. - G. Name, Image, and Likeness (NIL).
+A student-athlete may profit off the use of their own name, image, and likeness (NIL), and be represented by an attorney or sports agent, subject to their compliance with this policy.
+Such permissible activities include commercial endorsements, promotional activities, social media presence, product or service advertisements.